A bit of backstory when I first started developing React Native apps, I found there weren’t

 compare files between commits (and much more).
 Usually every commit we push to Gitlab triggers a CI pipeline run against that current commit.

-Git also has this concept of branches, where usually the master
+Git also has this concept of branches, where usually the master branch contains our production-ready code and the other branches have

 new features being worked on.
 When our feature branches are ready they are merged into the master branch.
 Usually, the CI pipeline needs